-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to 24 hours at Madhogarh Fort!
 When you started dreaming about going to northern India, I assume that you dreamed up hitting the major tourist destinations.
 The Taj Mahal!
 The pink city of Jaipur!
 The famous lakes of Udaipur!
 But it’s very unlikely that you were dreaming of spending 24 hours in Madhogarh Fort.

 In fact, before I visited India, I had never even heard of Madhogarh Fort, which is in a small village in the state of Rajasthan.
 But I strongly recommend spending 24 hours in Madhogarh Fort during your time in northern India.
 You’ll have the opportunity to spend the night in a real fort and meet an actual prince!
 And you’ll love seeing a quieter, gentler side of India than you’ll find in the big cities.